 We used HHsearch version 3.2.0 [32] to find possible evolutionary relationships between the family MSA of the CPA/AT clan and other families in Pfam-A_v32.0 [5].
 We wanted to search for new Pfam families that are not yet assigned to be part of CPA/AT clan.

 Pfam clans are not always updated.
 We updated the Pfam clan CPA/AT by adding a few more Pfam families.
-HHsearch alignments clearly showed that LrgA (PF03788), Lrgb(PF04172), Abrb (PF05145) and 2HCT (PF03390) are evolutionarily related to Pfam CPA/AT clan.
+HHsearch alignments clearly showed that LrgA (PF03788), LrgB(PF04172), AbrB (PF05145) and 2HCT (PF03390) are evolutionarily related to Pfam CPA/AT clan.
 2HCT family has not been classified into any Pfam family.
 The AbrB family has been misclassified into the Mem_trans clan in Pfam.
 New families that are added to the CPA/AT clan went through the previous step to annotate their initial topology and check if they have topology variations within the family.

 iii) Generating final topology: